antho-firuze/teeth-selector/README.md

   // default: []
   initiallySelected: ["11", "47", "48"],

+  // background color of the chart
+  // default: Colors.transparent
+  backgroundColor: Colors.grey,

   // colorize some of the teeth
   // default: {}
   colorize: {
     "11": Colors.purple,
   },

+  // Colorize the stroke of some teeth
+  // default: {}
+  strokeColorized: {
+    "11": Colors.purple,
+  },

+  // Default stroke color
+  // default: Colors.black
+  defaultStrokeColor: Colors.red,

+  // Stroke width of specific teeth
+  // default: {}
+  strokeWidth: {
+    "11": 10.0,
+    "12": 10.0,
+  },

+  // Stroke width of all other teeth
+  // default: 1.0
+  defaultStrokeWidth: 10.0,

   // Text denotes the left side of the mouth
   // default: "Left"